nihalxkumar/learnings-notebook/src/DataStructuresandAlgorithms/memoryallocations.md

 When allocating memory at run-time, the size of memory can be changed during the execution of the program.
 The memory is allocated on the heap.

 <!-- > Heaps are based on complete binary trees.
 This means all levels are filled except possibly the last, which is filled from the left side.
 Elements are stored in an array using a specific indexing scheme for efficient access to parent and child nodes.
 Heaps are efficient for priority queues, where elements with higher priorities need to be accessed first. -->

-> Heap is the segment of memory where dynamic memory allocation takes place.
-It is a large pool of memory in which the program can request memory dynamically at runtime.
-In heap, the memory is allocated or deallocated without any order.

 ## Dynamic Memory Allocation using malloc() a.k.a Memory Allocation